This Scam Could Cost You Your Life

 Here are four steps for you and your family to prevent identity theft:

 - Safeguard your health insurance card and Medicare cards.
-You should treat these cards and all personal health information as you would a credit card or SSN.
+Treat these cards and all personal health information as you would a credit card or SSN.
 If you lose these cards, contact your health insurance company immediately.

 - Protect your mail and online credentials.
 Never share your patient portal credentials with anyone else.
 You can opt for paperless bills to reduce the chance of mail fraud (like a change-of-address scam) leading to the exposure of your personal information.
 Another option is to get a locked mailbox to provide extra security for your sensitive information.